MicroEJ/docs/DeviceDeveloperGuide/appendix/llapi.rst

 section.
 This is useful when some drawings are performed in C-side using the ``LLDISPLAY_UTILS`` API.
-This function implementation can stay empty when there is no call from C-side, or when the calls from C-side are performed in the same OS task, rather than in the MicroEJ core engine task.
+This function implementation can stay empty when there is no call from C-side, or when the calls from C-side are performed in the same OS task, rather than in the MicroEJ Core Engine task.
 By default these functions do nothing.

 LUT